seesmof/University-Universytet/year1-term2/Philosophy/20-04-2023/topic-one.md

 | St. Augustine of Hippo | _Confessions_, _The City of God_ |
 | St. Thomas Aquinas     | _Summa Theologica_               |
 | William of Ockham      | _Summa Logicae_, _Quodlibeta_    |

+---

+# Відповідь два

+In medieval philosophy, there were two main scholastic philosophical schools that continued the lines of Plato and Aristotle.
+These schools were:

+1. The Platonists: This school of thought was heavily influenced by Plato's philosophy, particularly his theory of Forms.
+The Platonists believed that there were transcendent, eternal Forms or Ideas that existed beyond the physical world.
+They argued that these Forms were the true reality, and that the physical world was merely a shadow or copy of them.
+The Platonists were influential in the development of Christian theology, as they saw the Forms as a way of explaining the nature of God and the relationship between God and the world.

+2. The Aristotelians: This school of thought was based on the philosophy of Aristotle, particularly his emphasis on empirical observation and logical reasoning.
+The Aristotelians believed that knowledge could only be gained through observation and experience, and that reason was the key to understanding the world.
+They were instrumental in the development of natural philosophy and science in the Middle Ages, as they applied Aristotelian principles to the study of the natural world.

+Both the Platonists and the Aristotelians had a profound impact on medieval philosophy, and their ideas continue to influence philosophical thought to this day.